The Importance of Physical Maintenance in the Aging Active Community

 Physical Therapy Will Help You Live Longer One Way or Another

 Exercise is a powerful tool that arms a person with the ability to improve physically, mentally, and even socially.
 Not only can physical activity assist with fall-reduction, but exercise with others might even help one live longer.
-In this article, the writer follows some older individuals that participate in group-oriented, active lifestyles.
+In this article about gym-going seniors, the writer follows some older individuals that participate in group-oriented, active lifestyles.
 They go on to emphasize the importance of social bonding and lifespan.
 Some of the most important social bonds come from group exercise which can influence a whole lot more than just physical health.

 Interestingly enough, a lot of physical therapy clinics offer an open-gym exercise plan, which allows individuals to motivate each other and even work together on certain components.
 Clinics are even beginning to offer group aqua-therapy and yoga classes to provide more opportunities for their patients to exercise and achieve wellness in a group atmosphere.